tristandunn/tristandunn/_posts/2015-05-31-deploying-jekyll-to-vps-part-3.md

 The server will take a minute or so to boot.
 After you can verify it's running by SSHing into it.
 The IP address for the server is on the detail page you see.
-If you're using the SSH option it will prompt you to verify authenticity of the host since it's your first time connecting, which you can do by entering
-<q>yes</q> when prompted.
-If you're using the password option you'll need to
-provide the password e-mailed to you.
+If you're using the SSH option it will prompt you to verify authenticity of the host since it's your first time connecting, which you can do by entering "yes" when prompted.
+If you're using the password option you'll need to provide the password e-mailed to you.

 ```
-$ ssh root@IP_ADDRESS
+ssh root@IP_ADDRESS
 ```
 {: caption="SSHing into the remote server."}